 What is known about race and displacement falls broadly into four categories.
-First, a single article made a major study of racial disparities in men's displacement using the 1984-1992 DWS survey waves.
-Fairlie and Kletzer (1998), building on Kletzer (1991), found that Black men were 30 percent more likely than white men to be displaced, and spent longer subsequently unemployed.
+First, a small set of articles made a major study of racial disparities in men's displacement using the 1984-1994 DWS survey waves.
+Fairlie and Kletzer (1992, 1996), building on Kletzer (1991), found that Black men were 30 percent more likely than white men to be displaced, and spent longer subsequently unemployed.
 These 1980s displacement disparities were partially associated with Blacks' lower educational attainment and overrepresentation in what were then high-displacement occupations.
 This analysis has never been comprehensively updated to reflect displacements since 1991.